Customer Case Studies

 Interestingly, the customer also realized that the data in Splunk could also detect fraud and money laundering.

-This customer had fired as many contractors as they had hired over the years prior to engaging with Keos.
+This demanding customer had fired as many contractors as they had hired over the years prior to engaging with Keos.

 The reason for the high turnover is due to the project size, girth, and the bank’s use of internal proprietary tools needed to automate their Splunk deployments.